-As also noted above, defendant DaCorta has been indicted in a separate but related action.
+As also noted above, defendant DaCorta was indicted in a separate but related action.
 DCA Doc.
 1. A copy of the initial indictment was attached as Exhibit A to the Receiver's Third Interim Report, and a copy of the superseding indictment was attached as Exhibit D to the Receiver's Eighth Interim Report.
-DaCorta will likely stand trial in April 2022.
+DaCorta stood trial in April 2022, and after two weeks of testimony and argument, a jury found him guilty on all counts, including mail and wire fraud and money laundering.
+His sentencing will occur through a separate proceeding, which has not yet been scheduled.